Sample Profit and Loss Report of a Trading Company

 Meanwhile, selling costs are costs incurred used for marketing and sales such as providing commissions and marketing salaries, marketing travel expenses, rental costs, advertising costs and other utility costs.

-See also difference between primary and secondary metabolites
+See also difference between group by and order by

 5.3.5 Operating Income